Conzxy/kanon_httpd/README.md

 ```
 * The default port is `80`, but you can modify it in the range of unsigned 16 bit integer.
 * The number of other `IO threads` is `0` default, you can set to non-zero, then main thread just accept new connection and other threads handle IO events, this is supported by `kanon`.
-* I provide a configuration file, but you should change its contents, and the default search location is `kanon_httpd.conf` in current working directory(i.e. `./`), so you should put executable file with it to same directory.
+* I provide a configuration file, but you should change its contents, and the default search location is `.kanon_httpd.conf` in current working directory(i.e. `./`), so you should put executable file with it to same directory.
 * The output of log information can be terminal or file, and you can privide the log location that is `${HOME}/.log` default, this is also support by `kanon`.

 ## Build